-The ethics of care is a normative theory that places the phenomenon of care at the center of ethical reflection [25].
-It is based on the understanding of the human being as a vulnerable and interdependent relational being.
-While traditional moral theories (i.e., utilitarianism, deontology, theory of justice, virtue ethics) are based on the primacy of autonomy, the ethics of care, which is more context-based and concrete, emphasizes the notion of vulnerability, which it considers to be one of the essential characteristics of the human condition.
-The ethics of care emphasizes the importance of response, thus, the ethical question is "how to respond? " [25] (see Fig. 2).
+The ethics of care is a normative theory that places the phenomenon of care at the center of ethical reflection.25 It is based on the understanding of the human being as a vulnerable and interdependent relational being.
+Although traditional moral theories (ie, utilitarianism, deontology, theory of justice, and virtue ethics) are based on the primacy of autonomy, the ethics of care, which is more context-based and concrete, emphasizes the notion of vulnerability, which it considers to be one of the essential characteristics of the human condition.
+The ethics of care emphasizes the importance of response; thus, the ethical question is "how to respond?"25

-The ethics of care defined by Tronto as a "practice and a disposition" is an ongoing process consisting of five phases of caring and five moral characteristics of care [25].
-Those moral elements are specific attitudes and skills necessary for effective caring.
-This normative theory is useful to define some ethical characteristics necessary for good nutritional care and is a useful tool that can help address key questions regarding a HRBA.
-Thus, the phases of care can correspond to the seven steps of the nutritional care process as proposed in Fig. 2.
+The ethics of care, defined by Tronto as a "practice and a disposition," is an ongoing process comprising five phases of caring and five moral characteristics of care.25 Those moral elements are specific attitudes and skills necessary for effective caring.
+This normative theory is useful to define some ethical characteristics necessary for good nutritional care and is a useful tool that can help